 Others are going to find better relief cutting out all dairy products.

-Even though they're considered probiotic foods - pasteurized yogurt, kefir, and other pasteurized dairy foods are not the best choices to take internally when someone has a candida yeast infection,
+Even though they're considered probiotic foods - pasteurized yogurt, kefir, and other pasteurized dairy foods are not the best choices to take internally when someone has a candida yeast infection, whether it is a localized infection (such as vaginal), or a systemic infection (where it can cause numerous symptoms throughout the body).

 Actually, pasteurized milk products and low fat dairy products are not the healthiest choices for anyone.
 Raw, unadulterated, full fat milk and dairy products, the way nature intended them, are the best.